sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 <a id="ch9"></a>
 # Step 7: Define the Loss Functions

-The discriminator loss function computes the difference between a real image and a matrix of 1s, and between a fake image and a matrix of 0s.
-A perfect discriminator will output all 1s for real images and all 0s for fake images.
-The discriminator loss outputs the average of the true loss and the generated loss.
+The discriminator loss function measures how well the system can discriminate between real images and fake images.
+A perfect discriminator would output only 1s for true images and 0s for false images.
+The discriminator loss measures the average difference between the real and generated loss values.

 ```
 with strategy.scope():